On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

 \begin{enumerate} [(1)] \item do not result in another rigid-foldable Kokotsakis quadrilateral. \item need two or more extra conditions for ensuring the sector angles on each inner panel to be $2\pi$, where the total number of constraints exceeds 8. \end{enumerate}

-Therefore we will not consider such operations in this article.
-We do, however, admit that repeating is only an elementary special solution, and possibly these operations could be applied in some non-generic case.
+Therefore only repeating is considered in method 1.
+We do, however, admit that repeating is only an elementary special solution, and possibly these operations could be applied in some non-generic cases.

-Further, there are some special solutions which are more dependent on symmetry.
-First, we have the \textit{tiling} type provided in \cite{vasmel_rigidly_2016} and \cite{dieleman_origami_2018} (Section \ref{subsection: tiling}).
+Further, there are some more special solutions which are more dependent on symmetry. \cite{dieleman_jigsaw_2020} provided the \textit{tiling type} in (Section \ref{subsection: tiling}).
 However, it is unclear to us how to use ``tiling'' to generate a large quadrilateral creased paper from a solved row of rigid-foldable Kokotsakis quadrilaterals.
-Second, the \textit{parallel mixed} type (Section \ref{subsection: parallel mixed}), which is based on the compatibility of the parallel repeating quadrilateral creased paper.
 Some insights on finding more types of rigid-foldable quadrilateral creased papers are provided in Section \ref{section: discussion}.